Application Process for Readmit Students

 Applicants on Academic Action

 If you are a readmit student who falls in this category, additional steps will be needed before you can return to the University.

 - Students on suspension are required to be away from Montclair State University for at least a year.

 - You are required to write an essay detailing why you want to return to the University and what will be different this time.

-- You are required to take 12-15 credits at another institution without receiving any D or F grades.
+- It is highly recommended that students earn at least 15 credits at another institution without receiving any D or F grades.

 Students who were dismissed from the University should call the Undergraduate Admissions Office at 973-655-4444 before filling out the application.